Burmese spare rib and dal curry (Wet nan yo pe hin)

 This is a hearty dish with the perfect blend of Indo-Burmese flavours.
-This is not a dish that is available in restaurants, but one that is a chef's family recipe.
+This is not a dish typically found in restaurants, but rather one that is a chef's family recipe.

 The ribs are tender, and the meat slips off the bone.
 The spices are present but mild and soul-warming.
 The chana dal adds both texture and a lovely earthy bite.
-This is a dish that I enjoyed and one that makes for the perfect main course with rice.
+This is a dish that I thoroughly enjoyed, and it makes for the perfect main course paired with rice.

 For more recipes from this wonderful cookbook, click here.